Alex-AK/portfolio_v3/client/content/pages/about.md

 ## Personal

 I'm introverted at heart <a href="https://www.16personalities.com/infj-personality" target="_blank" rel="noopener noreferrer">(INFJ)</a> and enjoy connecting with others.
-As an ex biologist / yoga instructor turned software developer, I think it's clear that dachshunds are by far the best dogs.
+As an ex biologist / yoga instructor turned software engineer, I think it's clear that dachshunds are by far the best dogs.

 Want to know want to know what I'm up to [now?](/now)